DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

   * Consider taking a look at the [case studies] directory for more examples.

 ## Version
-1.1 -- rewrite using dsdobjects v.0.8
+1.1 -- Mayor Python>=3.7 code cleanup and speedups for some core functions.
+    * rewrite of all objects to use dsdobjects>=0.8 (an attempt to fix rare segfaults).
+    * moved ratedmodel related functions to peppercornenumerator/ratemodel.py.
+    * renamed open to open1N in order to avoid name conflicts.
+    * default concentration unit for output is now 'nM' throughout the library.
+    * updating and extending unittests.
+    * some pythonification of old code.
+    * removing deprecated code and undocumented experimental features.
+    * updated files in case_study directory for compatibility with changes.

 1.0.1 -- bugfix for pilsimulator --labels option.

-1.0 -- stable release, requires python >= 3.7
+1.0 -- stable release, requires python >= 3.7.

 ## Authors
 Stefan Badelt, Casey Grun, Karthik V. Sarma, Brian Wolfe, Seung Woo Shin and Erik Winfree.